 Suppose we have m bits in our message and want to be able to correct all single bit errors using codewords of length n.
+Next, we consider how large n must be to accomplish this.

-Each codeword has n bit patterns distance 1 from it.
+Notice that each codeword has n bit patterns at Hamming distance 1 from it.
 To correct single bit errors, none of these patterns can be another codeword or at distance 1 from another codeword.

-Hence, each of the 2^m messages requires n + 1 bit patterns dedicated to it. (n bit patterns distance 1 plus the valid codeword.)
+Hence, each of the $2^m$ messages requires n + 1 bit patterns dedicated to it (the n bit patterns at distance 1 plus the valid codeword itself.).
+Since there are $2^n$ possible sequences of length n, it must be that which gives a lower bound on r (and hence n) required.